k0pernicus/FrameTech/README.md

 The file must be at the root of the executable call.

+TODO: propose a list of specs keys and their description.

 ## Screenshots

 ![State December 15th, 2022](docs/images/state_12152022.png "State December 15th, 2022")